richgel999/ufo_data/bin/anon_pdf.md

 >**_Note_**: Northrop Grumman acquired Litton Industries in 2000, but any UAP work could have spun off from Litton earlier.
 For example, Litton split some operations off into Western Atlas in 1994.
 It is unknown if Litton did any work for advanced UAP related projects, where that work would have been housed.

-**(PUBLIC DOMAIN)** - 27 October 1973 — Hal Puthoff tells Jacques Vallee there was a “secret” UAP project that called him from time to time to see if RV could help find UAP bases; he added “they have an official charter,” and said it was run by someone named “David M.” Hal later said the unit was being disbanded because of “current events.”
+**(PUBLIC DOMAIN)** - 27 October 1973 — Hal Puthoff tells Jacques Vallée there was a “secret” UAP project that called him from time to time to see if RV could help find UAP bases; he added “they have an official charter,” and said it was run by someone named “David M.” Hal later said the unit was being disbanded because of “current events.”
 Puthoff later told him a “biologist” was in charge of the effort at the CIA that David M used to run, states a Mary S. was involved too.

 *   [https://ufos-scientificresearch.blogspot.com/2016/10/was-there-secret-us-government-research.html](https://ufos-scientificresearch.blogspot.com/2016/10/was-there-secret-us-government-research.html)